tenlevels/PakUI/README.md

 ---

-## Save Converter
+## Save Options

-A tool for converting save files between RetroArch and MinUI formats.
+A tool for managing and converting save files between different formats.

 **Features:**
 - Convert RetroArch `.srm` files to MinUI `.sav` format
 - Convert MinUI saves to RetroArch format
+- Toggle between SAV and SRM file formats right from the menu
 - Batch convert all saves at once
 - Select individual saves to convert
 - View conversion results
 - Automatically match saves with ROMs

+**How to Install and Use Save Options:**
+1. Launch Pak Manager
+2. Go to the Install section
+3. Select "Save Options" to install the tool
+4. Once installed, go to Tools
+5. Select "Save Options" from the menu

+**Where to Place Your Save Files for Conversion:**
+- For RetroArch to MinUI: Place your .srm files in `/mnt/SDCARD/Saves/RETROARCH/`
+- For MinUI to RetroArch: Your .sav files are already in the correct location (typically in subfolders of `/mnt/SDCARD/Saves/`)

 ---